diptiphplaravel/db-backup-one-click/README.md

 7. To back up database hit the URL : http://localhost/db-backup-one-click/public/

-8. Database backup will be created at 	<path to project>/storage/app/backups/
+8. Database backup will be created at : <path_to_project>/storage/app/backups/

 9. You can also take backup of database using below command php artisan backup:mysql-dump